Our family history

 86 Years of Family Farming

 Having a strong family heritage is not something to be taken for granted.
 As a family we, the Davisons, feel blessed to be able to look back on our history with pride and admiration.
 This year marks eighty-five years of family farming for Davison Orchards!
 We have been growing apples since 1933, and sharing the experience with you for over thirty years.
 We love to share our orchard with others, enabling people from all walks of life to be able to experience the smell of blossoms in spring, to witness the miracle of new life in the animal barn, to feel the thrill of picking apples in a lush green orchard, and to taste quality produce fresh from the fields.
-Farming is beautiful, and eighty-five years together has made us prouder than ever to be able to share it with you.
+Farming is beautiful, and eighty-six years together has made us prouder than ever to be able to share it with you.
 Reaching such a milestone prompts one to reflect on where we have come from, the blessings and the struggles along the way, and where we are going.

 Looking back over history allows us to see how the decisions made by our predecessors effect what we do today.
 Our past is an example, and being able to work alongside the different generations provides a unique opportunity to learn from one another.
 There are not many workplaces where the three year old child has the privilege of working alongside the eighty-four year old great-grandfather.
 We are five generations into our farm, and four generations are actively working together!
 Each generation has had their strengths and struggles that we can learn from.